cachix/git-hooks.nix/README.md

 # Seamless integration of [pre-commit](https://pre-commit.com/) git hooks with [Nix](https://nixos.org/nix)

-[pre-commit](https://pre-commit.com/) manages a set of hooks that are executed by git before committing code and on CI:

 ![pre-commit.png](pre-commit.png)

 The goal is to **manage commit hooks with Nix** and solve the following: